mcecode/standards/code/tools/node.js/eslint.md

 npm i -D eslint-config-mcecode
 ```

-**Note:** eslint-config-mcecode is installed instead of ESLint because it is the default configuration that will be used, and it states ESLint as a peer dependency which npm version 7 will install with it.
+**Note:** eslint-config-mcecode is installed instead of ESLint because it is the default configuration that will be used, and it states ESLint as a peer dependency which npm version 7 or later will install with it.

 ## Rules